Coronavirus: Americans Cheer As Evacuation Flight From Wuhan Reaches U.S.

 "The outbreak is growing and there is limited access to adequate medical care in affected areas," the CDC said earlier this week.

-The agency also recommends people take simple steps to cut the chances of spreading any respiratory illness, such as washing hands with soap and water for at least 20 seconds and avoiding close contact with anyone who is sick.
+The agency also recommends that people take simple steps to reduce the chances of spreading any respiratory illness, such as washing hands with soap and water for at least 20 seconds and avoiding close contact with anyone who is sick.